 \subsection{BSSE correction}

-The basis set superposition error (BSSE) is an intuitively highly plausible concept.
+The BSSE is intuitively a highly plausible concept.
 The BSSE correction using the CPC method accounts for the superposition error caused by the sloppy treatment of the basis set for each monomer of a big cluster, as the intermolecular distance varies.
-Eventually, even if this inconsistency could be eradicated entirely, errors related to the incompleteness of the basis set, known as \enquote{basis set completeness error} (BSCE), would be preserved.
-Hypothetically, the BSSE and the BSCE would be zero in the complete basis set (CBS) limit.
+Even if this inconsistency could be eradicated entirely, errors related to the incompleteness of the basis set, known as the basis set completeness error (BSCE), would remain.
+Hypothetically, the BSSE and the BSCE would be zero in the complete basis set limit.
 The BSSE and BSCE often have opposite signs \citep{dunning2000road}.
-For small and medium basis sets around the vdW minimum, the (negative) BSCE cancels (part of) the (positive) BSSE \citep{sheng11}.
+For small and medium basis sets around the van der Waals minimum, the (negative) BSCE cancels (part of) the (positive) BSSE \citep{sheng11}.
 Ignoring one basis set fault while accounting for the other can produce imbalanced results.
 According to \cite{sheng11}, diffuse basis functions can help reduce the BSSE.
 However, they also pointed out that diffuse basis functions can reduce the BSCE.
-Therefore, the partial cancellation of these errors still applies, and the extensive use of diffuse basis functions {does not} lead to a different conclusion. \cite{jensen} recently pointed out that the most significant source of error for smaller basis sets is {BSCE}.
-Furthermore, he noted that these errors are dominant in dispersion-type interactions and that including CPC may, in such cases, lead to a deterioration of the results.
+Therefore, the partial cancelation of these errors still applies, and the extensive use of diffuse basis functions {does not} lead to a different conclusion. \cite{jensen} recently pointed out that the most significant source of error for smaller basis sets is {the BSCE}.
+Furthermore, he noted that these errors are dominant in dispersion-type interactions and that including CPC can, in such cases, lead to a deterioration of the results.

-The recent studies by \cite{perr22,bovo22,tina23} suggest that the BE values can be erroneous for bigger systems without the BSSE correction.
-Considering both the contradictory statements and also to reduce the computational cost and make the calculations possible, we have used only one small basis set, 6-311+G(d,p), and thus cannot extrapolate toward the CBS limit, hence an estimation has been made to determine the influence of BSSE on the highest physisorption BEs of the radicals.
+The recent studies by \cite{perr22}, \cite{bovo22}, and \cite{tina23} suggest that BE values can be erroneous for bigger systems without BSSE correction.
+Considering these contradictory statements, and to reduce the computational cost and make the calculations possible, we used only one small basis set, 6-311+G(d,p), and thus cannot extrapolate toward the complete basis set limit.
+Hence, we relied on an estimate to determine the influence of the BSSE on the highest physisorption BEs of the radicals.